zonnonproject/compiler/README.md

 # Command Line Compiler for .NET platform / Mono

 This project is a fork of ETH Zonnon compiler, but excludes Visual Studio integration.
-It was originally hosted on [CodePlex](https://zonnon.codeplex.com/).

 Zonnon compiler targets .NET framework, but also works on Mono.
 For computations with mathematical data types it can also use OpenCL.
 To run on Mono the compiler needs to be specially compiled with